agbrs/agb/README.md

 `agb-sound-converter` - a crate which converts wav files into a format supported by the game boy advance

+`agb-hashmap` - an no_std hashmap implementation tuned for use on the game boy advance

 `agb` - the main library code

 `agb/examples` - basic examples often targeting 1 feature, you can run these using `just run-example <example-name>`